 Information about the makers will be supplied with each cloth.

 Supplementary warp wrap patterning, three panels stitched together with twisted fringe, handspun cotton, natural dyes.
-Dyed and woven in Ayotopas, Timor, 2019.
+Dyed and woven by Timor, 2021.

 204 x 124 cm / 80.5 x 49 in